krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 Now you'll have to replace the config.plist.
 Because you'll install modified kexts you'll HAVE TO replace the config.plist in your installation.
 Otherwise your PC will not boot anymore.
 `diskutil mount EFI`
 replace EFI/CLOVER/config.plist with git/Post-Install/CLOVER/config.plist.
 Again: if your PC has a Core i5 processor, search for the Key ig-platform-id: 0x191b0000 and replace it with 0x19160000.
 If you've a NVM SSD Drive, you need to install NVMe-Hackr with SSDT Spoofing (enables easier system upgrading from appstore).
-Dont do this if you use the HDD version of the Dell or you use your M.2 port for something different than a SSD (for ex. a UMTS modem)
+Dont do this if you use the HDD version of the Dell or you use your M.2 port for something different than a SSD (for ex. a UMTS modem).
+Use the correct KEXT for you.
+Hynix SSDs require a different KEXT (HackrNVMeFamilySpoof-10_12_2_HYNIX.kext instad of HackrNVMeFamilySpoof-10_12_2.kext
 ```
 sudo cp ./Post-Install/AD-Kexts/HackrNVMe/SSDT-Hackr.aml /EFI/EFI/CLOVER/ACPI/patched/
 sudo cp -r ./Post-Install/AD-Kexts/HackrNVMe/HackrNVMeFamilySpoof-10_12_2.kext /Library/Extensions/
 ```

 OPTIONAL (in case you've audio problems):
 AppleHDA has some problems after Wake-Up.
 You'll have to plug in a headphone to get your speakers working again.
 You can use VoodooHDA instead, which breaks the headphone jack most of the time, but makes the rest much more stable.
 ```